Best VRAM Cheat Sheet for Local LLMs: Every Model, Every Quant

 | Longer context windows |

-12GB is where local LLMs become genuinely useful.
-You get quality headroom on smaller models and can dip into the 13B class.
+12GB is where local LLMs become actually useful.
+With Qwen 3.5 9B, you can run Q6_K (~9GB) or Q8_0 (~13GB, tight) for clearly better quality than Q4, especially on coding and reasoning tasks.
+You also get quality headroom on older 7-8B models and can dip into the 13B class.

 16GB VRAM (Comfortable Middle Ground)